tmaguire/GeoScout/src/docs/about.md

 </p>
 <p>
 We have hidden over 100 codes around Witham, get out there and start searching for the hidden caches.
-These are blue, and red coloured cable ties that could be fixed to street furniture, trees, fences, signposts - just about anywhere!
+These are blue, red, and yellow coloured cable ties that could be fixed to street furniture, trees, fences, signposts - just about anywhere!
 Using your smartphone, our web-app, and what3words or Google Maps.
 Navigate,